sddale/digraph/README.md

 # Digraph library ![Build GH Status](https://github.com/grame-cncm/digraph/workflows/compile-test/badge.svg)

+This is a fork of the Digraph library by Grame.
+As a personal project, I have added a new graph class utilizing novel compressed sparse row storage.
+Unlike CSR graphs in larger libraries, such as Boost, my CSR class is read-write.
+Abseil `flat_hash_maps` are used for cache-friendly reads in spirit with traditional raw-array CSR implementations.
+While writes require considerably more work than in a adjacency-list model, reads should prove to be faster, at scale, and memory usage should be lower.

+This project is in it's infancy and just for fun.
+Benchmarks to follow.

 **Digraph** is a very simple, C++ 11 template-based, directed graph library.
 It is not designed to be general, but to suit the needs of the (next) Faust compiler.

 It is made of five files: